AThakor234/HousePrice_Prediction/README.md

 # California House Price Prediction

 ## Overview:
-The overview of the project is to develop a Machine Learning Model to predict the housing prices in the State of California.
+The goal is to provide cosnsumers the house price prediction and forecasting information estimating the future value of different types of property.
+The overview of the project is to develop a Machine Learning Model to predict the housing prices in the State of California based on the inputs below.

+## Inputs:
+* Housing (Location, Type)
+* School (Score, Distance)
+* Features (no. of bedrooms/barthroom)
+* Finance (tax amount, list/sold price)

 ## Resources:
 * Language: Python, SQL